popularowl/apigeebootstrap/README.md

 ## Set local environment variables

-During deployment, Apigee bootstrap receives deployment information from the comand line arguments.
-It also requires you to set deployment username and deployment password as environment variables for the best security and continuous integration practices.
+During deployment, Apigee bootstrap receives deployment information from the arguments privided to Maven build command.

+In order to succesfully deploy API bundle, Apigee username and deployment password have to be provided.
+Apigee bootstrap expects these values to be setup as the environment variables for the best security and continuous integration practices.

-You have to set APIGEE_USERNAME and APIGEE_PASSWORD in order for deployments to succeeed.
+You have to set APIGEE_USERNAME and APIGEE_PASSWORD in order for API bundle deployments to succeeed.

 Set local variables on Unix / Linux machines